dg1sbg/llvmciu/README.md

 ## NOTE:  December 31, 2017 - This contains Release A.01.00 of LLVMCIU.

 ## What Is This?
-LLVMCIU is a bash shell script that makes cloning, building and installing LLVM and tools like Clang, libcxx, libcxxabi and stuff.
+LLVMCIU is a bash shell script that makes cloning, building and installing LLVM and tools like Clang, libcxx, libcxxabi and stuff easy.
+It has an interactive mode where you can see which directories are selected and where the sources will be installed to and much more ...
 It is tested under macOS High Sierra only, but should work on any linux with bash shell.

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc/4.0/88x31.png" /></a><br />LLVMCIU is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.
 Any violation of this license will be prosecuted.
 German law applies in all cases and under all circumstances.